LukasMurdock/LukasMurdock.github.io/_posts/2021-08-30-attention.md

 ![Joker burning a pile of cash](https://i.redd.it/yd6pchi29g351.jpg)

-I don’t have the attention.
+I don’t have the attention for anything else.

 ---